-This field is only used when you are installing as root.
+This field is only used when you are installing as a UNIX user who is not the ISC owner.

 Please enter the user ID for the owner of this ISC installation

-2 ISC Owner's user ID Iscadm
+ISC Owner's user ID]jscadm

+installShield .

-InstallShield < Back Next > Cancel
+nstalloniela < Back Next > Cancel